Rizary/rollup-wasm-nix-rust/README.md

-# Build WASM project with Rollup and Nix in Rust
+# Build Rust WebAssembly project with Rollup using Nix

 ## Setup